webplatform/docs-wpd/Projects/SSO/How_we_implemented_it/index.md

 This call is from the backend server (i.e. MediaWiki in PHP) that isn’t visible from the web browser.

-Behind the scene (not visible in the browser), we send a POST to the endpoint along with some private data:
+The call to get the token contains the following data:

-* client key
+* <tt>client_id</tt>: The identifier we configured in both OAuth server and the client
-* client secret
+* <tt>client secret</tt>: The shared secret
-* code
+* <tt>code</tt>: The temporary token to get in exchange our OAuth2 Bearer token.

-To get a token, we send a POST request similar to this cURL call:
+The request is similar to this cURL call:

 <syntaxHighlight>
 curl -XPOST -H 'Content-Type: application/json' 'https://oauth.accounts.webplatform.org/v1/token' -d '{"client_id":"7e7e11299d95d789","client_secret":"a331e8a8f3e553a430d7e5b904c6132b2722633af9f03128029201d24a97f2aa","code":"SOMETHING_LONG"}'
 </syntaxHighlight>

-We get in exchange something similar to this
+We get in exchange the Bearer token in a response similar to this:

 <syntaxHighlight>
 {"access_token":"6243bbcf3f1f451cc5b3f47e662568b90863995a4e675a3073eb72434ab2ba31","token_type":"bearer","scope":"session"}